bluedragonsecurity/bds_userland/README.md

 <br>
 <h4>Using the Rootkit Daemon</h4>
 <br>
-Rootkit built in daemon is listening on port 31335.
+Rootkit built in daemon is listening on port 31335, default password is : bluedragonsec.
 Using the rootkit built in daemon, you can issue a reverse shell connection and executing linux command on target machine (which you have installed rootkit) remotely.
   To connect  to rootkit daemon, open your terminal and type :
   <pre>